Gothic Quarter, Barcelona

 The quarter encompasses the oldest parts of the city of Barcelona, and includes the remains of the city's Roman wall and several notable medieval landmarks.
 Much of the present-day fabric of the quarter, however, dates to the 19th and early 20th centuries.
 El Call, the medieval Jewish quarter, is located within this area, along with the former Sinagoga Major.

 The Barri Gòtic retains a labyrinthine street plan, with many small streets opening out into squares.
 Most of the quarter is closed to regular traffic although open to service vehicles and taxis.

-Authenticity of the Gothic Quarter
+Authenticity

 Despite its name, a number of landmark Gothic buildings in the neighborhood do not date to the Middle Ages.
 Rather, in the late 19th and early 20th centuries, the quarter was completely transformed from a sombre neighborhood to a tourist attraction through a massive restoration project, timed to be completed for the 1929 International Exhibition.
 This allowed the city and the surrounding region of Catalonia to portray itself in a positive light to the world's media.
 Further restoration of existing buildings and the creation of brand new neo-Gothic structures continued as late as the 1960s.

 Among the principal buildings with rebuilt or modified with neo-Gothic additions are: